ayankashyap/speakeasy/README.md

 ## SPEAKEASY

 A simple library that gives you the functionality of converting spoken english to written english.
+The only secondary dependency used was the snowball stemmer to stem plurals for ease of conversion.

 Conversion features include:
 - Quantifiers: